Open Drone ID

 See below on how to combine remote ID data from other UAs.

-Each component involved in the drone ID MAVLink message exchange, is required to regularly send out MAVLink HEARTBEAT messages in order to facilitate discovery and monitoring of the component in the UAS.
-Please see further details in the Heartbeat documentation.
+Each component involved in the MAVLink message exchange, is required to regularly send out MAVLink HEARTBEAT messages in order to facilitate discovery and monitoring of the component in the UAS.
+Please see further details in the HEARTBEAT documentation.

-The MAVLink HEARTBEAT message serves as the way for receiver components to identify the
+The MAVLink HEARTBEAT message serves as the way for RID transmitter/receiver components to identify the

 sysid of the GCS.
 The GCS will send out MAVLink HEARTBEAT messages with its

-sysid field set to the GCS's system ID and the
+sysid field set to the GCS's MAVLink system ID and the

 type set to MAV_TYPE_GCS.
-The receiver components shall interpret all MAVLink Open Drone ID messages from that system ID, as coming from the GCS.
-There is no dedicated component ID for GCSs, hence the system ID must be used instead for identifying the GCS.
+The RID transmitter/receiver components must interpret all MAVLink Open Drone ID messages from that system ID, as coming from the GCS.
+There is no dedicated MAVLink component ID for GCSs, hence the MAVLink system ID must be used instead for identifying the GCS.

 Since three different technologies for broadcasting/publishing drone ID data have been defined (Bluetooth, Wi-Fi and internet), it is quite possible for a UAS to support more than just a single type.